robenkleene/design-references/premiere-pro/premiere-pro.md

 ## Notes

-- Zoom is under "Effect Controls" add keyframes like After Effects
+- Zoom is under `Effect Controls` (add keyframes like in After Effects)
-- You set the aspect ratio by right-clicking a sequence and selecting "Sequence Settings.."
+- You set the aspect ratio by right-clicking a sequence and selecting `Sequence Settings...`
-- You can move and resize the video when "Motion" (or any child parameter) is selected in "Effect Controls".
+- You can move and resize the video when `Motion` (or any child parameter) is selected in `Effect Controls"`
 - You can't zoom the monitor with the keyboard, but you can select from several zoom levels in the select box below the monitor.